Surprise Confession, Chap. 1

 "Anytime.
 You take care of yourself, sweetheart," Dom said just before he hung up.

 I felt a lot better around dinnertime when I finally got home and ate, then watched TV until it was late enough to go to bed.
 And even though I thought I'd made up my mind that I was gonna leave, I was seriously reconsidering my decision.
 The fact that Dom hadn't talked to String yet also weighed on my mind—I changed my mind, and decided that I wasn't gonna do anything until I heard what String thought, one way or the other.
 It wouldn't be fair, I said to myself that night when I went to bed, to run away like I was thinkin' of doin,' without knowing one way or the other how String feels.
-That'd make me look like a coward...or worse.
-So I'll stay...for a while.
-But if...if String doesn't start returning my feelings pretty soon...or tells me that he doesn't feel the same way about me that I do about him, then, I'm leavin.'
+That'd make me look like a coward, or worse.
+So I'll stay—for a little while.
+But if—if String doesn't start returning my feelings pretty soon, or if he tells me that he doesn't feel the same way about me that I do about him, then, I'm leavin.'
 Having made up my mind—for good this time—I was finally able to fall asleep.
 And, just like it had been the last couple of nights, String's face was the last thing I saw before I fell asleep.

 I actually slept better that night than I had the night before, and felt like I could face Hawke and anything that might be said, so I fixed myself a small breakfast and then went to the hangar.
 A big part of me was relieved when I arrived and found, as usual, that Dom and Hawke hadn't arrived yet, and I quickly set about doing my morning routine, getting the hangar open for business.
 I wondered if Dom had gotten to talk to Hawke about...everything, and what his reaction would be.
 I mentally prepared myself for the very real possibility that Hawke would be completely walled off from me, like he was when we first met, about a year ago.
 And I gotta admit something—I was also wondering if String had missed me yesterday, as much as I missed him.
 Just then, I heard a helicopter approaching the hangar, and I gotta admit—a part of me was hopin' it wasn't Dom and Hawke.